HannahMarsh/pi_t-experiment/README.md

 - [ ] Calculate time window for when onion should arrive at each hop.

 #### Node-Side: :computer:
-- [ ] Mixers: Instead of incrementing a bruise counter, handle multiple key slots that contain copies of the decryption key.
+- [ ] Bruising removes the left most key slot, not bruising removes right-most slot.
 - [ ] Local clock handling and synchronization.
 - [ ] Check if onion is late or the nonce is not in expected set, and add bruises if so.